 A related analysis can be provided for the ASL examples in (9), the crucial parts of which are repeated in (39).
-The missing predicate of (39)a is copied from the antecedent, as is represented in (39)b.
+The missing predicate of (39)a is copied from the antecedent, as is represented in the Logical Form in (39)b.
 But in the process the high locus specifications of the object reflexive SELF-a_upper_part can be disregarded, giving rise to a bound reading (here too, the covert copied element is italicized, and SELF-a_upper_part indicates that the high locus specification is disregarded).
-An overt repetition of the predicate, as in (39)c, does not make it possible to disregard the high locus specifications, resulting in deviance.
+An overt repetition of the predicate, as in the sentence in (39)c, does not make it possible to disregard the high locus specifications, resulting in deviance.